-The X80 uses the same OLED display as the Max 360c and Redline EX and has the same drawbacks we've noted before.
+The X80 uses the same OLED display as the Escort Passport Max 360c and Redline EX and has the same shortcomings we've noted before.
 Aside from low contrast, it has tiny fonts and too much data crammed into too little space.
 It looks great in photographs but washes out badly in sunlight and can't be read through sunglasses.

 Control is by an array of four buttons on the upper housing.
 The center button is assigned three functions—volume up, down and mute—a space-saving but slow way of handling these tasks.
 The buttons are recessed into the case, making them elusive and slow to operate.
 And there's no chance the power button will be pressed by accident; it's buried so deep that a Q-Tip can prove useful for operating it.